leobrival/topographic-studio-plugins/plugins/hookify/rules/23-todo-fixme.local.md

 action: warn
 ---

-**TODO/FIXME détecté**
+**TODO/FIXME detected**

-Un commentaire TODO ou FIXME a été ajouté.
-Assurez-vous de le traiter avant la release.
+A TODO or FIXME comment was added.
+Make sure to address it before release.

-Bonne pratique : créer une issue pour suivre les TODOs.
+Best practice: create an issue to track TODOs.